This Energy 101 video explores the different lighting options available to consumers.

 What Are My Lighting Choices?

-Three of the most common energy-efficient lighting types include energy-saving incandescents, CFLs, and LEDs.
-You can find these in most hardware and home improvement stores, and they are all more energy-efficient than traditional incandescent bulbs.
+Three of the most common energy-efficient lighting types include halogen incandescents, CFLs, and LEDs.
+You can find these in most hardware and home improvement stores.

-Energy-saving, or halogen, incandescents have a capsule inside that holds gas around a filament to increase bulb efficiency.
-This type of incandescent bulb is about 25% more efficient and can last up to three times longer than traditional incandescent bulbs.
-They are available in a wide range of shapes and colors, and can be used with dimmers.
+Halogen incandescents have a capsule inside that holds gas around a filament to increase bulb efficiency.
+They are available in a wide range of shapes and colors, and they can be used with dimmers.
+Halogen incandescent bulbs meet the federal minimum energy efficiency standard, but there are now many more efficient options to meet your lighting needs.

 Compact fluorescent lamps (CFLs) are simply curly versions of the long tube fluorescent lights you may already have in a kitchen or garage.
 Because they use less electricity than traditional incandescents, typical CFLs can pay for themselves in less than nine months, and then start saving you money each month.
-An ENERGY STAR-qualified CFL uses about one-fourth the energy and lasts ten times longer than a comparable incandescent bulb that puts out the same amount of light.
+An ENERGY STAR-qualified CFL uses about one-fourth the energy and lasts ten times longer than a comparable traditional incandescent bulb that puts out the same amount of light.
+A CFL uses about one-third the energy of a halogen incandescent.

 CFL bulbs are available in a range of light colors, including warm (white to yellow) tones that were not as available when first introduced.
 Some are encased in a cover to further diffuse the light and provide a similar shape to the bulbs you are replacing.
 If you are looking for a dimmable bulb, check the package to make sure you purchase a CFL with that feature.